 - Plan 20% – money set aside each month for something bigger you want.

-- Learn 20% – money spend on education.
+- Learn 20% – money to spend on education.
 Like books, going to the museum, etc.

 - Fun 20% – money you spend on the little things you want from time to time.